open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations-vagrant.md

   ![Blank](https://user-images.githubusercontent.com/22685147/58755807-be6ad780-84b9-11e9-86b5-c745f584ac41.png)

   In order to fix this problem, simply follow the procedures stated above in step 3: use `vagrant destroy prod`, then `vagrant up prod`.
-Afterwards, use a slightly different name for your configuration, take a screenshot of the new configuration page, and post it to the [Gitter chat](https://gitter.im/open-learning-exchange/chat).
+Afterwards, use a slightly different name for your configuration, take a screenshot of the new configuration page, and post it to the [Discord server](https://discord.gg/mtgGD4EnYW).

 5. When you are trying to access http://localhost:3100 the page may not load at all, even if your account was configured correctly and fully approved.
 A first step would be to run `vagrant halt prod`.
 Then, you should proceed to clear the cookies from your browser.
 This step will be different for each browser.
 Finally, you should run `vagrant up prod` to restart the VM before you reopen the browser to access the Planet again. **If this does not work, follow the previous steps above to rebuild your planet account.**